Sinner Wins Shanghai Masters To Deny Djokovic 100th Career Title - UrduPoint

 Sinner took a crucial break in the fourth game of the second set to defeat the Serb in 1hr 37min and deny him a 100th career singles title.

-Sinner saluted his opponent as a "legend" who kept playing "incredible tennis... year after year".
+Sinner said it was a "very special day", saluting his opponent as a "legend" who kept playing "incredible tennis... year after year".

 In a nod to former Djokovic rival Roger Federer, who was watching from the stands, the 23-year-old joked: "There are legends everywhere, I just try to keep up a little bit."